HITS-AI/k-melloddy/README.md

 - **Customizable Parameters**:
   - Command-line interface for all major options.
   - OmegaConf-backed configuration files with CLI overrides for reproducible runs.
+  - Offline-friendly manual endpoint mapping fallback when LLM APIs are unavailable.
   - Options to retain stereochemistry, remove salts, detect outliers, and handle duplicates.
   - **NEW**: Export to GIST matrix (SMILES × GIST endpoints) via `--to-gist-matrix`